brette-0/HeaderTool/README.md

 ### Agenda:
- - Support all Mainstream Consoles
+ - Support all emulator-only headers
  - Function as an executable
  - Allow final GUI with batch instructions